Zabdulkareem/alx-pre_course/0x01-git/README.md

-This folder contains introduction to git version control
+This folder contains introductory practice to git